Questions & Answers

 If you are the Legal Entity manager, you need to subscribe to the service here: http://ecs.echa.europa.eu.
 Watch how to subscribe in this video.

-If you are not a Legal Entity manager, your Legal Entity manager needs to assign you an IUCLID Cloud Trial or/and IUCLID Cloud for SMEs service role.
+If you are not a Legal Entity manager, your Legal Entity manager needs to assign you an IUCLID Cloud Trial or/and IUCLID Cloud service role.
 Then you will be able to access the IUCLID Cloud service from the ‘Access service’ option in the ECHA Cloud services page.

 - Can I provide access to my data to someone else (i.e consultant)?

 Yes, ECHA Cloud services uses the central ECHA Account user management solution allowing the creation of several user accounts and allowing the linking of users from other companies to access the ECHA Cloud Services.
 Learn to manage users and their access rights in this video.

 This can be very useful for SMEs to delegate work to consultancy companies and work on the preparation of dossiers, which gives more transparency to the work they do.
 Watch this video to see how.

 - Can I give access to a consultant only to one substance and not to all my data?